nicklegz/nicklegz/README.md

 </h1>

 - Developer located in Ottawa, Canada.
-- Currently working on a Word of the day app and a 3D Printing Marketplace.
 - Aside from programming, I enjoy playing ⛳ and 🏒 in my spare time.

 <hr>